Darxo/Hardened/README.md

 - Display combat log entry with round number when a new round starts
 - Improve description of **Additional Fur Padding**,  **Bone Plating** and **Unhold Fur Cloak** and clarify that they only protect against body attacks
 - Slightly improve wording of "weapon skills build up fatigue" tooltip on weapons
-- Slightly improve zone of control related tooltips on many several skills
+- Slightly improve zone of control related tooltips on many skills
 - Automatically re-equip the accessory that you had previously equiped after an arena fight
 - Reduce pan speed of tactical camera by 20%
 - Improve smoke tooltip on tiles by linking to smoke effect